Acting presidency of Suharto: Information and telecommunication

-In accordance with the Basic Points of the Press Law, which was passed in late 1966, the Government formed the Press Council in July 1967.
-The Press Council was an institution designed to assist the Government in developing and fostering the Indonesian media.
-The Press Council was to be chaired by the Minister of Information.
+In accordance with the Basic Points of the Press Law, which was passed in late 1966, the government formed the Press Council in July 1967.
+The Press Council was an institution designed to assist the government in developing and fostering the Indonesian media.
+The Press Council was to be chaired by the minister of information.

-Towards the end of 1967, the Government also moved to regulate amateur radio broadcasting.
-Although the Telecommunication Law of 1964 had promised punishment to anyone who was illegally owning radio transmitters, amateur radio stations had begun forming after G30S as a form of political dissent against the then Sukarno Government and had become quite popular as a hobby.
-The Government regulated that amateur radio stations would be allowed to continue provided that the broadcasters get a permit from the Government (through the Ministry of Information) before broadcasting and that they join a national amateur radio organization.
+Towards the end of 1967, the government also moved to regulate amateur radio broadcasting.
+Although the Telecommunication Law of 1964 had promised punishment to anyone who was illegally owning radio transmitters, amateur radio stations had begun forming after G30S as a form of political dissent against the then Sukarno government and had become quite popular as a hobby.
+The government regulated that amateur radio stations would be allowed to continue provided that the broadcasters get a permit from the government (through the Ministry of Information) before broadcasting, and that they join a national amateur radio organization.

 Bureaucracy

 As acting president, Suharto began taking steps to reform the bureaucracy by forming a taskforce called the Team Assisting the President for the Ordering of Government Apparatus and Administration.
-In December 1967, the Government executed two policies with regards to the bureaucracy.
-The first one was a regulation parallel to the ones that he made with regards to the pay, pay rise, and allowances to ABRI personnel and employees and staff from State Owned Enterprises.
-The second one was an announcement that the Government was raising the pensions of retired civil servants as well as allowances for the widows and children of retired civil servants.
+In December 1967, the government executed two policies with regards to the bureaucracy.
+The first one was a regulation regarding the pay, pay rise, and allowances of the Indonesian civil servants, similar to parallel regulations regarding the pay and allowances of the ABRI personnel and the employees of state-owned enterprises.
+The second one was an announcement that the government was raising the pensions of retired civil servants as well as allowances for the widows and children of retired civil servants.